 Bolton School Senior Boys

 Each year, the Parents’ Association invites submissions from Boys’ Division staff for funding for extra items or experiences for the boys which are not necessarily covered under School budgets; those “nice but not necessary” items that enhance even further the range of experiences available for the boys.
 Applications are considered at our November committee meeting and awards made.
-Below are the awards made in November 2018, and above you can see photos of some of the items we have funded in the past.
+Below are the awards made recently, and above you can see photos of some of the items we have funded in the past.

 Art & Design – air filtration system - this will not only help our GCSE and A Level students, but also assist with our new Skateboard project that we are running for Year 9.
 It will allow for boys to use sprays such as fixative and paints inside the classroom.
 The spray booth will not only improve the aesthetics of the boy’s coursework, but also give the younger boys an opportunity to use specialist equipment during lessons.